 - Sleeping Capacity: Up to 2

 Airstream’s revitalized Basecamp 16 travel trailer is another excellent lightweight travel trailer under 3000 pounds.
 Built for two, it’s perfect for adventurous couples who need a cozy place to rest each evening.
-It has a full wet bath inside and is equipped with thoughtful amenities like a rear hatch for cargo loading and an exterior shower for rinsing yourself and your gear.
+It has a full wet bath and thoughtful amenities like a rear hatch for cargo loading and an exterior shower for rinsing yourself and your gear.

 How Much Does A Small Camper Weigh?

 RVs of varying weights can be classified as small campers because there is no official definition.
-Often, small campers are under 30 feet and weigh less than 5,000 pounds, but it really depends on what vehicle you have.
-For example, many SUVs wouldn’t be able to tow a 5,000-pound trailer, but a truck with a bigger towing capacity would have no issue.
+Often, small campers are under 30 feet and weigh less than 5,000 pounds, but it depends on what vehicle you have.
+For example, some SUVs couldn’t tow a 5,000-pound trailer, but a truck with a bigger towing capacity would have no issue.

 Find Your Lightweight Travel Trailer

 Today’s towable travel trailers are increasingly easier to pull because they’re manufactured with lightweight materials and designed to be aerodynamic.
-Though smaller, you get a full kitchen, bathroom, and bedroom wherever you park in one of these tiny homes on wheels.
+Though smaller, they offer a full kitchen, bathroom, and bedroom wherever you park.

 Luckily, it doesn’t take much to tow 3,000 pounds.
-You might even be able to tow your ideal RV with a minivan.
+Your ideal RV might even be suited for minivan towing.

 Can your tow vehicle pull one of the best lightweight travel trailers under 3000 pounds?